ibm-cloud-docs/satellite/hosts.md

       </tbody>
     </table>
 3. Repeat the previous step for all compute hosts that you want to assign as worker nodes to your {{site.data.keyword.satelliteshort}} resource.
 4. Wait a few minutes until the bootstrapping process for all computes hosts is complete and your hosts are successfully assigned to your {{site.data.keyword.satelliteshort}} resource.
-All hosts are assigned a cluster, a worker node ID, and a public IP address.
+All hosts are assigned a cluster, a worker node ID, and an IP address.

    You can monitor the bootstrapping process of your compute hosts by running `ibmcloud ks worker get --cluster <cluster_name_or_ID> --worker <worker_ID>`.
    {: tip}